White Sox vs. Rays Player Props Betting Odds

-You can see player prop bet odds for Randy Arozarena, Andrew Vaughn and other players on the Tampa Bay Rays and Chicago White Sox heading into their matchup at 7:10 PM ET on Thursday at Guaranteed Rate Field.
+Player prop betting options for Yandy Diaz, Andrew Vaughn and others are available in the Tampa Bay Rays-Chicago White Sox matchup at Guaranteed Rate Field on Friday, starting at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!